Gordon Sondland: Removal from office

 On February 7, 2020, two days after Trump's acquittal, Sondland was recalled from his post, effective immediately.
 Several news outlets reported that a group of Republican senators, including Susan Collins, Thom Tillis, Ron Johnson, and Martha McSally, believed that the president was wrong to recall Sondland.
 According to Politico, Senator Johnson called Sondland a “patriot” and said he would have preferred if Sondland was allowed to leave on his own terms.
 Another House witness, Lieutenant Colonel Alexander Vindman, was fired on the same day.
 In a statement Sondland said he was "grateful to President Trump for having given me the opportunity to serve" and to Mike Pompeo for his support.
 He called the time he had served "the highlight of my career."

 In May 2021, Sondland sued Pompeo and the government for $1.8 million, asserting the State Department reneged on its promise to pay his legal fees.
+In February 2025, following a trial, the US government capitulated to Sondland and agreed to pay his settlement demand, which covered nearly all of his claim.